jiezhoucs/must-read/notes/mem_safety/safe_impl/2015-FreeSentry-NDSS15.md

 For `setjmp/longjmp`, it intercepts calls to `longjmp()` and unwinds the stack frames to invalidate all the pointers on those stacks.

+To allow pointer arithmetic on pointers after they are invalidated, it invalidates a dangling pointer by setting the fist two bits to 1, instead of setting the whole pointer to 0.

 ### What are the strengths of this paper?

 ### What are the limitations and weaknesses of this paper?
 - The prototype only works for C but not C++.
 - It does not track pointers cast integers.
+Again, this is a limitation shared by most related works.
+- It did not measure memory overhead.
+Based on all the data structures it uses and the minimum object size (32 byte) for easy shadow memory, the memory overhead should be very high.
+I bet the geo. mean on SPEC06 would be at least 3x.

 ### What are other solutions and what are the most relevant works?
 Mostly related: